GeorgeQuantAnalyst/crypto-trading-bootcamp/pages/cryptocurrencies.md

 > Market cap is the total dollar value of all the shares of a company's stock — or, in the case of Bitcoin or another cryptocurrency, of all the coins that have been mined.
 In crypto, market cap is calculated by multiplying the total number of coins that have been mined by the price of a single coin at any given time

 ### Bitcoin (BTC)
-* Description: Bitcoin is a decentralized digital currency that operates on a peer-to-peer network, allowing for secure and transparent transfers of value without the need for intermediaries.
+* **Description**: Bitcoin is a decentralized digital currency that operates on a peer-to-peer network, allowing for secure and transparent transfers of value without the need for intermediaries.
-* Mechanism consensus: Proof-of-Work
+* **Mechanism consensus**: Proof-of-Work

 ### Ethereum (ETH)
-* Description: Ethereum is a decentralized, open-source blockchain platform that enables the creation of smart contracts and decentralized applications (dApps).
+* **Description**: Ethereum is a decentralized, open-source blockchain platform that enables the creation of smart contracts and decentralized applications (dApps).
 It has its own cryptocurrency, Ether (ETH), which is used to pay for transactions and computational services on the network.
-* Mechanism consensus: Proof of Stake (PoS).
+* **Mechanism consensus**: :Proof of Stake (PoS).
 The transition to PoS whitch ocured last year 2022 is part of Ethereum's larger effort to improve scalability and sustainability.

 ### Tether (USDT)
-* Description: Tether (USDT) is a stablecoin that is pegged to the value of the US dollar, with each Tether token representing one US dollar held in reserve by the Tether company.
+* **Description**: Tether (USDT) is a stablecoin that is pegged to the value of the US dollar, with each Tether token representing one US dollar held in reserve by the Tether company.
 It aims to provide a stable, digital alternative to traditional fiat currencies for use in cryptocurrency exchanges and for peer-to-peer transactions.
-* Mechanism consensus: Proof of Reserve
+* **Mechanism consensus**: Proof of Reserve

 ### BNB (BNB)
-* Description: BNB (Binance Coin) is a cryptocurrency created and used by the Binance exchange platform as a native token to pay for trading fees, access exclusive features, and participate in token sales on the Binance Launchpad.
+* **Description**: BNB (Binance Coin) is a cryptocurrency created and used by the Binance exchange platform as a native token to pay for trading fees, access exclusive features, and participate in token sales on the Binance Launchpad.
-* Mechanism consensus: Combination of both Proof of Stake (PoS) and Delegated Proof of Stake (DPoS).
+* **Mechanism consensus**: Combination of both Proof of Stake (PoS) and Delegated Proof of Stake (DPoS).

 ### USD Coin (USDC)
-* Description: USD Coin is a stablecoin pegged to the value of the US dollar, allowing for easy transfer of value without the fluctuations typically associated with cryptocurrencies.
+* **Description**: USD Coin is a stablecoin pegged to the value of the US dollar, allowing for easy transfer of value without the fluctuations typically associated with cryptocurrencies.
-* Mechanism consensus: It does not use a consensus mechanism like proof of work (PoW) or proof of stake (PoS).
+* **Mechanism consensus**: It does not use a consensus mechanism like proof of work (PoW) or proof of stake (PoS).
 Instead, USDC is issued and managed by a centralized entity, such as a financial institution, which holds an equivalent value of US dollars in reserve to back the USDC in circulation.

 ### XRP (XRP)
-* Description: XRP is a cryptocurrency that was designed for fast, secure, and low-cost international money transfers and is often used by financial institutions for cross-border payments.
+* **Description**: XRP is a cryptocurrency that was designed for fast, secure, and low-cost international money transfers and is often used by financial institutions for cross-border payments.
-* Mechanism consensus: The consensus mechanism used by XRP is a unique consensus algorithm called the XRP Ledger Consensus Protocol.
+* **Mechanism consensus**: The consensus mechanism used by XRP is a unique consensus algorithm called the XRP Ledger Consensus Protocol.

 ### Binance USD (BUSD)
-* Description: BUSD is a stablecoin pegged to the value of the US dollar, designed to provide a more stable and reliable store of value in the cryptocurrency market.
+* **Description**: BUSD is a stablecoin pegged to the value of the US dollar, designed to provide a more stable and reliable store of value in the cryptocurrency market.
 It is issued by Binance and Paxos and operates on the Ethereum blockchain.
-* Mechanism consensus: Instead, it is backed by US dollars held in reserve, with regular audits performed to ensure that the issued tokens are fully collateralized.
+* **Mechanism consensus**: Instead, it is backed by US dollars held in reserve, with regular audits performed to ensure that the issued tokens are fully collateralized.
 This creates a stablecoin that is pegged to the value of the US dollar and is intended to be used as a medium of exchange and a store of value in the cryptocurrency market.

 ### Cardano (ADA)
-* Description: ADA is a decentralized cryptocurrency that powers the Cardano blockchain, which aims to deliver more advanced features than existing blockchain technologies, such as increased scalability, interoperability, and sustainability.
+* **Description**: ADA is a decentralized cryptocurrency that powers the Cardano blockchain, which aims to deliver more advanced features than existing blockchain technologies, such as increased scalability, interoperability, and sustainability.
-* Mechanism consensus: Proof of Stake (PoS)
+* **Mechanism consensus**: Proof of Stake (PoS)

 ### Dogecoin (DOGE)
-* Description: Dogecoin is a decentralized, peer-to-peer digital currency that was created as a joke but has since become popular as a form of online payment and as a way for people to send money to each other quickly and easily.
+* **Description**: Dogecoin is a decentralized, peer-to-peer digital currency that was created as a joke but has since become popular as a form of online payment and as a way for people to send money to each other quickly and easily.
-* Mechanism consensus: The Proof of Work (PoW)
+* **Mechanism consensus**: The Proof of Work (PoW)

 ### Polygon (MATIC)
-* Description: MATIC is a cryptocurrency that is based on the Ethereum blockchain and is used for fast and low-cost transactions on the platform.
+* **Description**: MATIC is a cryptocurrency that is based on the Ethereum blockchain and is used for fast and low-cost transactions on the platform.
 It is a token that is designed to be used for payment and transfer of value on the Ethereum network, and it aims to provide a high-speed and efficient payment solution for decentralized applications and platforms.
 MATIC, which is short for Polygon (previously known as Matic Network), is a Layer 2 scaling solution for Ethereum.
-* Mechanism consensus: Proof of Stake (PoS)
+* **Mechanism consensus**: Proof of Stake (PoS)

 ### Solana (SOL)
-* Description: SOL is a cryptocurrency that operates on the Solana blockchain network and is designed to support fast and efficient transactions with low fees, making it a potential player in the decentralized finance (DeFi) sector.
+* **Description**: SOL is a cryptocurrency that operates on the Solana blockchain network and is designed to support fast and efficient transactions with low fees, making it a potential player in the decentralized finance (DeFi) sector.
-* Mechanism consensus:Proof of History (PoH).
+* **Mechanism consensus**: Proof of History (PoH).

 ### Polkadot (DOT)
-* Description: DOT is the native cryptocurrency of the Polkadot network, which aims to provide a multi-chain ecosystem for decentralized applications and blockchain networks to interoperate with each other.
+* **Description**: DOT is the native cryptocurrency of the Polkadot network, which aims to provide a multi-chain ecosystem for decentralized applications and blockchain networks to interoperate with each other.
-* Mechanism consensus: The consensus mechanism used in the DOT cryptocurrency, which is the native asset of the Polkadot network, is called the Polkadot consensus.
+* **Mechanism consensus**: The consensus mechanism used in the DOT cryptocurrency, which is the native asset of the Polkadot network, is called the Polkadot consensus.
 It is a hybrid consensus mechanism that combines Proof of Stake (PoS) with a variant of the "GRANDPA" finality gadget, which is a voting mechanism used to reach consensus in the network.
 In the Polkadot consensus, validators are selected to create new blocks and validate transactions, and they are incentivized to do so honestly through the reward mechanism implemented in the PoS consensus.

 ### Shiba Inu (SHIB)
-* Description: SHIB is a relatively new and highly volatile cryptocurrency that is inspired by the popular meme "Dogecoin," and it is designed to be used for everyday transactions and online communities.
+* **Description**: SHIB is a relatively new and highly volatile cryptocurrency that is inspired by the popular meme "Dogecoin," and it is designed to be used for everyday transactions and online communities.
 It uses the Ethereum blockchain and is part of the DeFi (Decentralized Finance) sector, which aims to provide financial services and products without the need for intermediaries.
-* Mechanism consensus: SHIB is a cryptocurrency that uses the Ethereum blockchain.
+* **Mechanism consensus**: SHIB is a cryptocurrency that uses the Ethereum blockchain.

 ### Litecoin (LTC)
-* Description: Litecoin (LTC) is a cryptocurrency that was created as a fork of Bitcoin and is designed to provide faster and cheaper transactions.
+* **Description**: Litecoin (LTC) is a cryptocurrency that was created as a fork of Bitcoin and is designed to provide faster and cheaper transactions.
-* Mechanism consensus: The Proof of Work (PoW)
+* **Mechanism consensus**: The Proof of Work (PoW)

 ### Avalanche (AVAX)
-* Description: AVAX is a cryptocurrency that operates on the Avalanche network, which aims to offer a fast and scalable platform for decentralized finance (DeFi) applications and digital assets.
+* **Description**: AVAX is a cryptocurrency that operates on the Avalanche network, which aims to offer a fast and scalable platform for decentralized finance (DeFi) applications and digital assets.
-* Mechanism consensus: AVAX uses the Avalanche consensus mechanism.
+* **Mechanism consensus**: AVAX uses the Avalanche consensus mechanism.
 This mechanism is a highly scalable and decentralized consensus protocol that enables the secure and efficient transfer of assets and value on a blockchain network.
 It is based on a network of subnets that each have their own consensus mechanism, and it allows for fast and efficient transaction processing, low latency, and high throughput.

 ### TRON (TRX)
-* Description: TRX (Tron) is a blockchain-based cryptocurrency that aims to build a decentralized internet and enable content creators to have full ownership and control of their digital assets and content.
+* **Description**: TRX (Tron) is a blockchain-based cryptocurrency that aims to build a decentralized internet and enable content creators to have full ownership and control of their digital assets and content.
-* Mechanism consensus: Delegated Proof of Stake (DPoS)
+* **Mechanism consensus**: Delegated Proof of Stake (DPoS)

 ### Dai (DAI)
-* Description: DAI is a stablecoin that aims to maintain a stable value relative to the US dollar by using decentralized financial mechanisms.
+* **Description**: DAI is a stablecoin that aims to maintain a stable value relative to the US dollar by using decentralized financial mechanisms.
 It is built on the Ethereum blockchain and is designed to be used as a medium of exchange for decentralized applications and to provide a stable alternative to more volatile cryptocurrencies.
-* Mechanism consensus: DAI is a cryptocurrency that uses the Ethereum blockchain.
+* **Mechanism consensus**: DAI is a cryptocurrency that uses the Ethereum blockchain.

 ### Uniswap (UNI)
-* Description: UNI is a decentralized cryptocurrency that operates on the Ethereum blockchain and is used to govern and power the Uniswap decentralized exchange (DEX) platform, allowing users to trade cryptocurrencies in a trustless and decentralized manner.
+* **Description**: UNI is a decentralized cryptocurrency that operates on the Ethereum blockchain and is used to govern and power the Uniswap decentralized exchange (DEX) platform, allowing users to trade cryptocurrencies in a trustless and decentralized manner.
-* Mechanism consensus: UNI is build on Ethereum blockchain.
+* **Mechanism consensus**: UNI is build on Ethereum blockchain.

 ### Cosmos (ATOM)
-* Description: Cosmos (ATOM) is a decentralized network that aims to connect different blockchains and improve inter-blockchain communication.
+* **Description**: Cosmos (ATOM) is a decentralized network that aims to connect different blockchains and improve inter-blockchain communication.
-* Mechanism consensus: It uses a consensus mechanism called the Tendermint consensus algorithm, which is a combination of Byzantine Fault Tolerance (BFT) and Proof of Stake (PoS).
+* **Mechanism consensus**: It uses a consensus mechanism called the Tendermint consensus algorithm, which is a combination of Byzantine Fault Tolerance (BFT) and Proof of Stake (PoS).

 ### Wrapped Bitcoin (WBTC)
-* Description: WBTC is a token that represents the value of Bitcoin (BTC) on the Ethereum blockchain, allowing users to take advantage of the benefits of Bitcoin in the world of decentralized finance (DeFi).
+* **Description**: WBTC is a token that represents the value of Bitcoin (BTC) on the Ethereum blockchain, allowing users to take advantage of the benefits of Bitcoin in the world of decentralized finance (DeFi).
-* Mechanism consensus: Proof of Work (PoW).
+* **Mechanism consensus**: Proof of Work (PoW).

 [back to table of content](#cryptocurrencies)